isabella232/experience-manager-headless-adaptive-forms.en/help/guide-1/overview.md

 ## How to join the beta program?

-You can send an email to taneja@adobe.com, anusharm@adobe.com, or macman@adobe.com from your official email ID to join the beta program.
+You can send an email to afforms-headless_beta@adobe.com from your official email ID to join the beta program.